gemerden/statemachine/statemachine/docs/tutorial.md

             {"name": "off", "on_exit": "exit_printer", "on_entry": entry_printer},
         ],
         transitions=[
-            {"old_state": "off", "new_state": "on", "triggers": "flick"},
+            {"old_state": "off", "new_state": "on", "triggers": "flick", "on_transfer": "going"},
             {"old_state": "on", "new_state": "off", "triggers": "flick"},
         ],
     )

     def exit_printer(self):
         print "%s exiting state '%s'" % (str(self), self.state)

+    def going(self):
+        print str(self), "flicking"

     def __str__(self):
         return "lightswitch"

 if __name__ == "__main__":

-    lightswitch = LightSwitch(initial="off")  # setting the initial state does not call any callback functions assert lightswitch.state == "off"         # the lightswitch is now in the "off" state
+    lightswitch = LightSwitch(initial="off")  # setting the initial state does not call any callback functions

-    lightswitch.flick()                       # another trigger to change state assert lightswitch.state == "on"
+    lightswitch.flick()                       # will call obj.exit_printer(), obj.going() and entry_printer(obj) respectively
     lightswitch.flick()                       # flick() works both ways

-    assert lightswitch.state == "off"
+    # this will print:

+    # lightswitch exiting state 'off'
+    # lightswitch flicking
+    # lightswitch entering state 'on'
+    # lightswitch exiting state 'on'
+    # lightswitch entering state 'off'

 ```
+Note that again the parameters (`on_exit`, etc.) can be given as a list or a single argument and in case of a list, will be called in order.

 ### Callbacks with Arguments